Foreign relations of Vichy France: Conflicts with Britain in Dakar, Syria, and Madagascar

 In June 1941, the next flashpoint between Britain and Vichy France came when a revolt in Iraq was put down by British forces.
-German and Italian Air Force aircraft, staging through the French possession of Syria, intervened in the fighting in small numbers.
+Both German and Italian Air Force aircraft, staging through the French possession of Syria, intervened in the fighting in small numbers.
 That highlighted Syria as a threat to British interests in the Middle East.
 Consequently, on 8 June, British and Commonwealth forces invaded Syria and Lebanon.
-This was known as the Syria-Lebanon Campaign or Operation Exporter.
-The Syrian capital, Damascus, was captured on 17 June and the five-week campaign ended with the fall of Beirut and the Armistice of Saint Jean d'Acre on 14 July 1941.
-5,668 Vichy French soldiers defected to the Free French and the armistice agreement led to the repatriation of 37,563 military and civilian personnel back to France.
-This somewhat disappointed De'Gaulle, who had expected more to defect to his side.
+That was known as the Syria-Lebanon Campaign or Operation Exporter.
+The Syrian capital, Damascus, was captured on 17 June, and the five-week campaign ended with the fall of Beirut and the Armistice of Saint Jean d'Acre on 14 July 1941.
+Then, 5,668 Vichy French soldiers defected to the Free French, and the armistice agreement led to the repatriation of 37,563 military and civilian personnel back to France.
+That somewhat disappointed de Gaulle, who had expected more to defect to his side.

 From 5 May to 6 November 1942, another major operation by British forces against Vichy French territory was launched, the Battle of Madagascar.
 The British feared that Japanese Navy might use Madagascar as a base and thus cripple British trade and communications in the Indian Ocean.
 As a result, Madagascar was invaded by British and Commonwealth forces.
-The island fell relatively quickly and the operation ended in victory for the British.
-But the operation is often viewed as an unnecessary diversion of British naval resources away from more vital theatres of operation.
-It was agreed that the Free French would be explicitly excluded from the operation, due to tensions which had arisen from French forces fighting each other in Syria previously.
+The island fell relatively quickly, and the operation ended in victory for the British, but the operation is often viewed as an unnecessary diversion of British naval resources away from more vital theatres of operation.
+It was agreed that the Free French would be explicitly excluded from the operation, because of tensions that had arisen from French forces fighting each other in Syria.